 Sanctions can include an F in this class and suspension or dismissal from the University.
 So, think carefully before you act.
 Before you act, ask yourself the following questions: a) is my action honest, fair, respectful, responsible & trustworthy and, b) is my action authorized by the instructor?
 If you are unsure, don't ask a friend-ask your instructor, instructional assistant, or the Academic Integrity Office".

-You can learn more about academic integrity at academicintegrity.ucsd.edu (Source: UCSD Academic Integrity Office, 2017)
+Please do not risk your future by cheating.
+You can learn more about academic integrity at academicintegrity.ucsd.edu (Source: UCSD Academic Integrity Office, 2018)